Hayawi/Rust-OnePager/README.md

 # Rust-OnePager
 A (long) one pager outlining the entire Rust language spec.
 This is meant as a way to either learn the language spec really quickly, with no fluff, or as reference coming back to the language.

+### How to Use
+The concepts in the spec flow naturally into each other and build upon previous concepts.
+Therefore the best way to read through this wiki is sequentially in the suggested order!

 ### Options
+1. You can read through the [wiki](https://github.com/Hayawi/Rust-OnePager/wiki)!
-1. You can read through the entirety of the Rust spec as a one-pager [here](https://github.com/Hayawi/Rust-OnePager/blob/main/RustSpec.md)!
+2. You can read through the entirety of the Rust spec as a one-pager [here](https://github.com/Hayawi/Rust-OnePager/blob/main/RustSpec.md)!
-2. You can read through single concept one-pagers for a better formatted experience!
+3. You can read through single concept one-pagers for a better formatted experience!

 | Concepts |
 | ---- |